offline-agency/laravel-cart/README.md

 The model can be accessed via the `model` property on the CartItem.

-**If your model implements the `Buyable` interface and you used your model to add the item to the cart, it will associate automatically.**
+**If your model implements the `Buyable` interface, and you used your model to add the item to the cart, it will associate automatically.**

 Here is an example: